-The Internal Audit Unit of the Southern African Development Community (SADC) Secretariat is responsible for internal controls within the Secretariat.
-It has been established to mitigate risks, ensure efficient governance processes and monitor that the goals of the organisation are met effectively, economically and efficiently.
+The Internal Audit and Risk Management Directorate of the Southern African Development Community (SADC) Secretariat is mainly responsible for providing assurance on internal controls within the Secretariat.
+It has been structured to address two aspects of its mandate, on one side it is responsible for coordination of risk management for the entire Secretariat and on the other hand provides assurance on risks mitigation measures and internal control environment through internal audit function.
+The two function of the directorates seeks to ensure efficient governance processes and monitor the achievements of the organisation goals in a manner that is effectively, economically and efficiently.

-The scope of the functions of the unit extend to all of the property and activities of the SADC Secretariat, its institutions and activities and programmes funded by Members States, and International Cooperation Partners.
-It is also responsible for conducting investigations if and when the need arises.
-Through Audits, investigations, and its oversight functions, the unit plays an advisory role to the SADC Council and the Executive Secretary of SADC.
+The scope of the functions of the Directorate extend to all of the property and activities of the SADC Secretariat, its institutions including all activities and programmes funded by Members States and International Cooperation Partners.
+Internal Audit function is also responsible for conducting investigations if and when a need arises.
+Through audits, investigations, and its oversight functions, the Directorate plays an advisory role to the SADC Council of Ministers and the Executive Secretary of SADC.

-The Internal Audit Unit reports functionally to the Audit Committee and administratively to the Executive Secretary.
+The Internal Audit and Risk Management Directorate reports functionally to the Audit Committee and administratively to the Executive Secretary.

-The mandate of the Internal Audit Unit is stipulated in Article 9 of the SADC Internal Audit Charter approved in February 2011 and this mandate is drawn from Article 30 of the SADC Treaty.
-The role of Internal Audit under its mandate is to assist Management and Council with oversight of the SADC Secretariat in accomplishing its objectives by providing a systematic and disciplined approach of evaluating and improving the effectiveness of SADC’s risk management, control and governance processes.
+The mandate of the Internal Audit is stipulated in Article 9 of the SADC Internal Audit Charter approved in February 2011 and this mandate is drawn from Article 30 of the SADC Treaty.
+The role of the Directorate under its mandate is to assist Management and Council with oversight of the SADC Secretariat in accomplishing its objectives by providing a systematic and disciplined approach of evaluating and improving the effectiveness of SADC’s risk management, control and governance processes.

 The overall objectives of the Internal Audit Unit are as follows: